DanArmstrong124/themonkees/README.md

    3. Try and click the close button on the modal
    4. Try and click the buy tickets button on the modal

+6. Responsive Design:
+   1. Go through each page using a mobile view, I used IPhone 5
+   2. Go through each page using a tablet view, I used X
+   3. Go through each page using your standard desktop view

 ## Deployment

-1. I used Cloud9 for my website deployment
+- I used Cloud9 for my website deployment
    1. First I would edit my code
    2. I would then save to Cloud9
    3. I would then hit run at the top of the screen
    4. I would check for errors on the site, ensuring that everything is working
    -  If there are any erros I would go back and resolve them, and start from step 1
+   -  If I was struggling to find the 'Website Breaking' code, I would use validators which are *referenced in the credits* to locate it, and start from step 1
    5. Using Git I would push my code to GitHub to ensure it is backed up online